Table of Contents

 Solo travel rating: easy.

 After my many months in Porto, I confess I am biased and prefer this smaller Portuguese city, however Lisbon is undeniably one of the best places in Europe to travel solo.
-Its large, cosmopolitan nature (with plenty of hidden gems thrown in) make it a winner for those that love big cities with lots to see and do.
+Its large, cosmopolitan nature (with plenty of hidden gems thrown in) make it a winner for those who love big cities with lots to see and do.

 It’s safe and easy to navigate thanks to the extensive Metro network and city buses.
 Top attractions include São Jorge Castle, Carmo Convent, Jerónimos Monastery in Belem, the many miradouros (viewpoints) and Sintra Palace.